 It is also the confirmed build location for the nation’s $50 billion Future Submarine program and $35 billion Future Frigate fleet.

-The South Australian Government developed this world-class shipyard and recently transferred ownership to the Australian Naval Infrastructure Pty Ltd (ANI), a government business enterprise of the Australian Government, after a sale was negotiated in May 2017.
+The South Australian Government developed the world-class Common User Facility and Maritime Skills Centre, and recently transferred ownership to Australian Naval Infrastructure Pty Ltd (ANI), a government business enterprise of the Australian Government, after a sale was negotiated in May 2017.

-The sale ensures the State recoups its significant investment in the facility and enables a clear path for the Australian Government to expedite Offshore Patrol Vessel, Future Frigate and Future Submarine programs.
+The transfer ensures the State recoups its significant investment in the facility and enables a clear path for the Australian Government to expedite Offshore Patrol Vessel, Future Frigate and Future Submarine programs.

 - common user shipbuilding facilities, including a 213-metre wharf, runway, dry berth, transfer system and the largest shiplift in the southern hemisphere